robballou/puppetlabs-apache/README.md

 Apache is widely-used web server and this module will allow to configure various modules and setup virtual hosts with minimal effort.

+This version is forked off of the puppetlabs version with the intention to add basic support for SSL vhosts.

 Basic usage
 -----------